mim1q/ConvenientNameTags/README.md

 ### Configuration

-Configuration of Convenient Name Tags is done a `config/convenientnametags.json5` config file .
+Configuration of Convenient Name Tags is done a `config/convenientnametags.json5` config file.
 The following configuration options are available:

 | Gamerule                   | Default | Description                                                                 |
 |----------------------------|---------|-----------------------------------------------------------------------------|